Halliburton-Landmark/gdp/doc/gdp-server-admin.md

 (these are run by us for your convenience).
 This parameter is only consulted if Zeroconf fails.

-`swarm.gdp.data.root`		(file: `gdplogd`)
+`swarm.gdp.data.root`		(file: `gdp`)

-> This is the name of the directory you created in the previous step.
+> This is the root of a subtree storing persistent data, including log data and keys.
+It is the parent of the directory you created in the previous step.

+`swarm.gdplogd.log.dir`		(file: `gdplogd`)

+> The name of the directory relative to `swarm.gdp.data.root` that stores actual GDP log data.
 It only applies on nodes that are running a log daemon.
+Defaults to `glogs`.

 `swarm.gdplogd.gdpname`		(file: `gdplogd`)

 > This is a user-friendly name for the name of the log daemon.
+This is necessary so the log creation service can address a physical log server.
+It doesn't have to be publicly advertised.
-You'll need this for creating GOBs, as described below.
-If you don't specify this, the name is chosen randomly each time gdplogd starts up, which would be very inconvenient.
+If you don't specify this, the name is chosen randomly each time `gdplogd` starts up.

 ### Example